nOctaveLay/GitHubAlarm/README.md

 it is very Simple?
 Git Hub Alarm

-//>> WARNING <<
+# WARNING
-1. Not fully automated - password input is necessary

-2. Welcome pull request .... especially encryption parts
+1. Welcome pull request .... especially encryption parts

-3. GitAlarm is to show the Github Alarm in terminal
+2. GitAlarm is to show the Github Alarm in terminal

-4. CommitAlarm is to show Commit's number (followers\' commit number)
+3. CommitAlarm is to show Commit's number (followers\' commit number)

-5. GitAlarm\'s runfile is GitAlarm.py, CommitAlarm\'s runfile is ShowCommit.
+4. GitAlarm\'s runfile is GitAlarm.py, CommitAlarm\'s runfile is ShowCommit.

 will be make